 - The billing address details you define for a test card range need to be AVS (Address Verification Service) compliant, i.e. you always need to include at least the street address.
 Zip code is optional.

 The billing address check verifies only the numeric characters in the street address and Zip code (if available).

 Adyen also offers an easy and simple way to add test cards:

-- Log into the Adyen Customer Area (CA) and go to Settings → Test Cards.
+- Sign in to the Customer Area and go to Settings > Test Cards.

 - Click Add New Range.

 - Enter the necessary details in the Test Card Range form.